Habeas corpus: India

+The Indian judiciary, in a catena of cases, has effectively resorted to the writ of habeas corpus to secure release of a person from illegal detention.
+In October 2009, the Karnataka High Court heard a habeas corpus petition filed by the parents of a girl who married a Muslim boy from Kannur district and was allegedly confined in a madrasa in Malapuram town.
 In 1976, the habeas writ was used in the Rajan case, a student victim of torture in local police custody during the nationwide Emergency in India.
 On 12 March 2014, Subrata Roy's counsel approached the Chief Justice moving a habeas corpus petition.
 It was also filed by the Panthers Party to protest the imprisonment of Anna Hazare, a social activist.